Love, Lizzo: Synopsis

 An official press from HBO Max stated, "the journey of a trailblazing superstar who has become the movement the world desperately needed just by being herself.
 The HBO Max documentary shares the inspirational story behind her humble beginnings to her meteoric rise with an intimate look into the moments that shaped her hard-earned rise to fame, success, love and international stardom."

 Production

 On May 18, 2022, Lizzo announced and showed a teaser at the Madison Square Garden that she will have a documentary with HBO Max.
-It was also announced that Doug Pray will direct and produce the upcoming documentary, with Lizzo as a executive producer through her production company, Lizzobangers.
+It was also announced that Doug Pray will direct and produce the upcoming documentary, with Lizzo as an executive producer through her production company, Lizzobangers.

+Initially the project was set to be directed by Sophia Nahli Allison, who later departed the project after two weeks alleging Lizzo's behavior towards her was rude and arrogant.

 Promotion

 Love, Lizzo was made available through HBO Max on November 24, 2022.
 The documentary was also made available through the Australian streaming service, Binge.
+In the UK, the documentary film was released on BBC iPlayer on June 3, 2023.